Now you’ve got great sequencing results, thanks to Nick’s article on improving sequencing results. Now what?

 Artemis was covered briefly by Bala in an earlier article on genome viewers.

 Artemis is a Java based application, meaning no installation is required and for once, is an application that runs on all three major platforms; Windows, Macintosh and UNIX.

 Also, Artemis can be run as a WWW applet, meaning you can view and annotate sequences even when you are on a public computer.

 It reads EMBL and GENBANK database entries, or sequences in FASTA or raw format.

-I was introduced to this application back in university, but have to say I did not appreciate it until I started working.
+I was introduced to this application back in university, but have to say, I did not appreciate it until I started working with it.